CHAPTER THIRTY—CONDITIONS

 “Hi,” she managed after a pause.

 “I am locating the sound byte,” Sesame said.
 “Just a second.
-I am still kind of scrambled right now.”
+I am still settling.”

 Richard waited, staring into the undulating currents of code in the window of Sesame’s neural network.